radicalbit/helicon-python-quickstart/README.md

 To be able to read the data you are writing with the publishing client you need to subscribe to the same stream.
 The message received will be parsed as a generic json object before being processed from the response processor.
 To handle generic messages you can use `subscribe_string(stream_name, process)`, which will parse the message response as UTF-8 string.

+*For long-time subscribing operation, we suggest using our Bidirectional HeliconSubscribeClient, which you can find here: https://github.com/radicalbit/helicon-python-quickstart/blob/main/src/helicon_subscribe/subscribe_bi.py.*

 ## How to Run the app